Beloved Bollywood actress Sridevi dead at 54

-(CNN)Veteran Bollywood actress Sridevi has died suddenly in Dubai at the age of 54.
+(CNN)Bollywood is paying tribute to Sridevi, one of the Indian film industry's most popular actresses, who died suddenly Saturday at 54.

-Citing family sources, the Press Trust of India reported Sridevi died late Saturday night after suffering a cardiac arrest in the United Arab Emirates city, where she was attending a family wedding.
+Citing family sources, the Press Trust of India reported Sridevi died after suffering cardiac arrest in Dubai, the United Arab Emirates, where she was attending a family wedding.

+Bollywood greats and Indian political elites authored a flood of tributes on social media to the actress whose work spanned five decades and included some of the country's most beloved films.

+Indian Prime Minister Narendra Modi was among the many who expressed shock at Sridevi's death, with a tweet extending his condolences to her family.

+Born August 13, 1963, Sridevi made her film debut as a child actor at the age of four in "Thunaivan," a Tamil Hindu drama directed by M.A.
+Thirumugham.

+Other films followed, including "Julie," which marked her first foray into Bollywood at the age of 12.
+Her first leading Bollywood role came in the 1979 Hindi film "Solva Sawan."

-Born August 13, 1963, Sridevi made her Bollywood debut in 1979 with the Hindi film "Solva Sawan," but broke through to the list of Bollywood's most highly sought-after actresses with the film "Himmatwala," four years later.
+Four years later, Sridevi broke through to the list of Bollywood's most highly sought-after actresses with the action comedy "Himmatwala."

 Sridevi took a break from the limelight to raise two children with her husband, producer Boney Kapoor, before returning to star in the 1997 film "Judaai."
 In the film, she plays an ambitious housewife who inadvertently marries a man who can't afford the lavish life she aspires to lead.

+Masand recalled watching Sridevi as she filmed "Judaai" in Hyderbad in 1996.
+"It was incredible," he told CNN.
+"She was very, very conscious and very, very shy, and this is at the peak of her career."

+"When the director yelled 'action' ... she just became another person.
+It was two different people.
+It was magnificent to see that," Masand added.

-The film was a box office hit, but it was Sridevi's performance in Gauri Shinde's 2012 hit, "English Vinglish," that really confirmed her comeback as one of Bollywood's most treasured and enduring talents.
+"Judaai" was a box office hit, but it was Sridevi's performance in Gauri Shinde's 2012 hit, "English Vinglish," that really solidified her comeback and confirmed her as one of Bollywood's most treasured and enduring talents.

 Sridevi took the starring role of Shashi, an Indian housewife who only speaks Hindi but is thrust onto the streets of New York to help arrange her niece's wedding.
 After a series of humiliations, Shashi decides she needs to learn English and enrolls in a four-week crash course.